Learn how to use the knife blade to cut beautiful wooden bookmarks from basswood with the Cricut Maker.

 - That being said – you can’t use Fast Mode – so make a cup of coffee or put on your favorite show while the Maker works!

-Step 1: Open this file in design space and click Make It
+- Open this file in design space and click Make It.

-Step 5: Follow the onscreen instructions to setup your machine: move star wheels all the way to the right.
+- Follow the onscreen instructions to setup your machine: move the white star wheels all the way to the right.

 While the knife blade is pretty awesome, I also cut plenty of things with the other blades.
 My favorite thing to cut is vinyl.
 I love to make labels for everything from the kitchen to the bathroom.
 I also make everything from home items to party decor.
 I’ve also cut fabric using the rotary blade!
 What makes this machine different from others is its ability to cut 100s of materials and the expandable suite of tools (like the knife blade used on this project!)
 Once you get a Maker you’ll be using it all the time!

 To create this project I used a few shapes from Design Space.
 I switched from the Silhouette to Cricut mostly because of the software.
 I found Design Space much easier to use and with a lot less guess work.
-Here’s how to create your own bookmarks:
+Here’s a customizable wooden bookmark tutorial to create your own:

 I started with a rectangle and customized the size to my liking.